lacoco-lab/lacoco-lab.github.io/courses/neuro-2024/index.markdown

 **Prerequisites:** Background in machine learning.
 Basic understanding of probability and other mathematical foundations.

+There is no need for background in neuroscience.

 **Course Management System:** TODO

 **Instructors:** Michael Hahn